ucsb-cs24/w22/_lab/lab02.md

 ## Step 1: Getting Ready

-1. Go to github and find a repo for this lab assigned to your GitHub id.
+Create a repo for this lab in our class organization and clone it to your local machine.
-2. Log on to your CSIL account.
-3. Change into your `~/cs24` directory
-4. Clone your empty lab02 repo into your `~/cs24` directory.
-5. In your empty repo, do `git checkout -b main` to establish that you are on the `main` branch as your default branch.

 ## Step 2: Obtain the starter code